ericmjl/art-of-effective-scientific-communication/slides.md

 ## the artful principle

-How do I phrase my idea, such that:
+How do I structure the communication of my idea, such that:

 - it and nothing more is sufficient for my audience to know what I'm saying
 - it and nothing less is necessary for my audience to know what I'm saying?